levep/k8s16h-demos/k8s-2/deployments/README.md

-microk8s.kubectl  get deployments kuard \
+kubectl  get deployments kuard \
 -o jsonpath --template {.spec.selector.matchLabels}

-microk8s.kubectl  get replicasets --selector=run=kuard
+kubectl  get replicasets --selector=run=kuard

-microk8s.kubectl  scale deployments kuard --replicas=2
+kubectl  scale deployments kuard --replicas=2

-microk8s.kubectl  get replicasets --selector=run=kuard
+kubectl  get replicasets --selector=run=kuard

-microk8s.kubectl  scale replicasets kuard-1128242161 --replicas=1 (Deployment managed ReplicaSet !!!)
+kubectl  scale replicasets kuard-1128242161 --replicas=1 (Deployment managed ReplicaSet !!!)

-microk8s.kubectl  get replicasets --selector=run=kuard
+kubectl  get replicasets --selector=run=kuard

 ----
-microk8s.kubectl  get deployments kuard --export -o yaml >  first-deployment.yaml
+kubectl  get deployments kuard --export -o yaml >  first-deployment.yaml

-microk8s.kubectl  replace -f  first-deployment.yaml --save-config
-You also need to run kubectl replace --save-config.
+kubectl  replace -f  first-deployment.yaml --save-config You also need to run kubectl replace --save-config.
 This adds an annotation so that, when applying changes in the future, kubectl will know what the last applied configuration was for smarter merging of configs.
 If you always use kubectl apply, this step is only required after the first time you create a deployment using kubectl create -f
 ---
-microk8s.kubectl  describe deployments kuard
+kubectl  describe deployments kuard

 Two of the most important pieces of information in the output are OldReplicaSets and NewReplicaSet.
 These fields point to the